Luxury Multi Centre Holidays

 The Real Maldives

 The capital of the Maldives is Male, where all tourists arrive, and from which the majority fly straight out to their island resort.
 This is a pity, as this tiny crowded capital is the best place to meet the real Maldivian people, and is also home to most of the country's cultural attractions.
-With its many colourful pastel buildings and its fascinating markets, it is well worth visiting for at least one day of your holiday.
+With its many colourful pastel buildings and its fascinating markets, it is well worth visiting for at least one day of your luxury holidays to Maldives.

 One of the best-known of Male's attractions is the Hukuru Miskiiy or Old Friday Mosque, the Maldives' oldest mosque, dating from 1656 -- originally an old temple that faced westwards to the setting sun, not towards Mecca, so that worshippers face the corner of the building.
 With its walls intricately carved in coral stone and Arabic script, and beautiful fine lacquer work and wood carvings throughout the interior, it is a unique and fascinating place to visit, along with the nearby Grand Friday Mosque with its huge golden dome.
 Another must-see in Male is the three-storey National Museum, located in a corner of the Sultan's Park, and containing an intriguing collection of historical artefacts, some dating back to pre-Islamic times.